DamaiDodo/DamaiDodo/README.md

 - 👋 Hi, I’m @DamaiDodo
-- 👀 I’m interested in ...
+- 👀 I’m interested in an entry-level remote Data Analysis role.
+Internships too are welcome.
-- 🌱 I’m currently learning Data Analysis using MS Excel, SQL, and Python
+ I- 🌱 I’m currently learning Data Analysis using MS Excel, SQL, Power BI, Tableau, and analysing Big Data with Python
 - 💞️ I’m looking to collaborate on projects that will help me sharpen my skills immensely
 - 📫 I can be reached via email @ damaidodo13@gmail.com
 <!---